The Meat Of The Corporate Sandwich: Middle Management

-They lack the decision-making authority but are expected to drive home considerable results.
+They lack the decision-making authority but are expected to drive home many results.

-Also, you should learn from your peers who have the gift of communication.
-Try to understand the way they converse with the top level executives and other attribution sharealike.
+Also, it would be best if you learned from your peers who have the gift of communication.
+Try to understand the way they converse with the top-level executives and other attribution share-alike.

 The constant switching between various roles for a middle manager can take a toll on their productivity and satisfaction.

 Lingering effects of the previous role can diminish efficiency and also creates confusion.
-When planning involving various roles takes place in the front line, the burden of role switching between levels of management minimizes.
+When planning involving various parts occurs in the front line, the burden of role switching between levels of management minimizes.

-With enough practice, you can master the art of transition between upper level and lower level roles without the residual effects of the previous role.
+With enough practice, you can master the art of transition between upper and lower-level roles without the residual effects of the previous role.